ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 methods.](https://opam.ocaml.org/doc/Install.html)

 **Install Compiler**
-It's essential to install the OCaml compiler because OCaml is a compiling language, so please don't skip this step.
+It's essential to install the OCaml compiler because OCaml is a compiled language, so please don't skip this step.
 The first part sets up Opam, and the second part installs the OCaml base compiler:

 ```
 # environment setup